Housing in Vienna: First World War housing crisis

-Red Vienna period and the "Vienna model"
+Red Vienna period

-The Red Vienna period is noted for having seen an extensive expansion of the city-owned housing stock to address housing affordability and stability.
-The housing policies of this period are sometimes referred to as the Vienna model.

 Prior to the founding of the First Republic of Austria, the Social Democratic Workers' Party of Austria (SDAPÖ) had largely set aside the problem of the housing crisis, on the understanding that it that could only be solved long-term under socialism.
 Despite this, housing insecurity particularly affected the SDAPÖ's members and voter base, who were overwhelmingly working class renters.
 This groundswell obligated the SDAPÖ to adopt a proactive housing policy, in addition to already held policy positions such as rent control and property requisition.
 The Austromarxist tendency of the SDAPÖ came to understand tackling the housing crisis under capitalism as building toward a socialist society.

 In 1919, the Viennese City Council was elected by universal suffrage for the first time, and resulted in the SPADÖ coming to power in the city for the first time.
 The SDAPÖ would be in power in Vienna uninterrupted for 15 years.
 That year, the city began a number of emergency measures to address the worst of the housing crisis.
 One such measure was the renovation of soldier barracks and arms storage space, and other military buildings for residential use.